tw4xh/learn_c/README.md

 4. 5.0/9.0 gives a floating-point value
 5. %6.1f: print the number at least 6 characters wide, with 1 digit after the decimal point
 6. for statement: for(i = 0; i<= max; i = i+step){};

+## 3 - File copying
+1. getchar(): reads teh next input character from a text stream and returns that as its value
+2. putchar(c): prints a character each time it is called